josh-stillman/devops-for-typescript-devs/README.md

 # A Note on Pulumi Refresh

+We've been making a lot of changes to our code and repeatedly running `pulumi up`.
+I found that Pulumi's state can get out of sync with the state of our cloud resources with repeated edits like these.

+You can fix this by running `pulumi refresh`, which will [reset Pulumi's state](https://www.pulumi.com/blog/repairing-state-with-pulumi-refresh/) to match the actual state of your cloud resources.

 # CI/CD

 Let's get our pipeline set up so we can get our actual code deployed.